 To deploy this architecture, follow the instructions for Java app deployment in this Live Lab:

-To learn more about Oracle DevOps Service, see the following resources:
+To learn more about OCI DevOps, see the following resources: